bitcoin-sv/ts-sdk/docs/transaction.md

 Returns a default HttpClient implementation based on the environment that it is run on.
 This method will attempt to use `window.fetch` if available (in browser environments).
-If running in a Node.js environment, it falls back to using the Node.js `https` module
+If running in a Node environment, it falls back to using the Node `https` module

 ```ts
 export function defaultHttpClient(): HttpClient